Australian Conservation Foundation v WaterNSW

 In December 2016, we applied, on behalf of ACF, for information about the Water Access Licences, and complaints made in respect of potential non-compliance, under NSW freedom of information laws.

-WaterNSW released some licensing information in February this year, but much of what our client requested was withheld on the basis that it would prejudice the business affairs of the licence holders, and because WaterNSW was conducting its own investigation into the licences.
+WaterNSW released some licensing information in February 2017, but much of what our client requested was withheld on the basis that it would prejudice the business affairs of the licence holders and because WaterNSW was conducting its own investigation into the licences.

-On the basis of the information that was released, we wrote to WaterNSW, on behalf of ACF, requesting the regulator to investigate certain alleged breaches of the Water Management Act 2000 that we had identified.
+On the basis of the information that was released, we wrote to WaterNSW, on behalf of ACF, requesting the regulator to investigate certain alleged breaches of the Water Management Act 2000 we had identified.
 WaterNSW advised that it is conducting an investigation into those matters.
-However, that investigation will not be concluded until November 2017, despite the alleged breaches dating back to 2015.

-In May this year, we applied for further information, on behalf of ACF, in respect of other licences held by the irrigators.
-WaterNSW responded earlier in July by refusing to release the majority of the information sought, again, on the basis that it would prejudice the business affairs of the licence holders.
+In May 2017, we applied for further information, on behalf of ACF, in respect of other licences held by the irrigators.
+WaterNSW responded earlier in July by refusing to release the majority of the information sought, again, on the basis it would prejudice the business affairs of the licence holders.

 The information sought is crucial to understanding how the Water Management Act is administered by WaterNSW.
 Accordingly, the release of the information is likely to inform an issue of significant public importance, that being whether laws regulating extraction of water from the Barwon-Darling river system are being complied with.